VOLUNTEER DATES & LOCATION

 Can my entire family serve?

 We love when families serve at Camp together!
 To ensure that adults and older kids can contribute most effectively, we encourage parents to bring only those children ages 10 and older to volunteer at Camp.
+Children under age 7 cannot attend Camp as volunteers.
 This is a perfect opportunity for littler ones to hang out with the grandparents!

 Please note that volunteers sleep in male and female cabins.
 If a parent brings a child of the opposite gender, the child should be comfortable sleeping in a different cabin than his or her parent.
 Cabin leaders will make sure your kiddo is safe and sound!